 Aged domains often have many referring websites that are already linked in – which can be a valuable source of traffic if you’re careful to purchase a domain-relevant for your industry.
 But (and take heed of our words) this can also have a negative impact.
 Some domains will have been involved in spammy backlink building techniques and other Blackhat SEO tactics.
 To ensure that you don’t make a poor investment in an aged domain with dodgy backlinks, use a free link checker tool before purchasing – Ahrefs is a good tool with a free search.

 Buying aged domains – The issue of length

 Many business owners and entrepreneurs face a search through aged domains for one reason – they simply can’t find a 4 – 5 letter domain, as they are all already registered.
-While it’s certainly true that there are more aged domains than unregistered ones that come in at under 6 letters, purchasing an aged domain isn’t always your only option for a concise domain.
-For more guidance on this topic, check out our words of advice on buying short domain names.
+While it’s certainly true that there are more aged domains than unregistered ones that come in at under 6 letters, purchasing an old domain name isn’t always your only option for a concise domain.
+For more guidance on this topic.

 Buying an aged domain can help you target sub-niches